Happy birthday Vlad

 1963 - Roger Hunt scored for the Football League side in a FA Centenary/Football League 75th anniversary match that ended 3-3 at Highbury.

 1967 - He struck in England’s 2-0 friendly defeat of Spain at Wembley.

 Other international goalscorers

-2014 – Jordon Ibe bagged a treble as England Under-19’s thumped Montenegro 6-1 in a European Championships qualifier in Walsall, his last goals at this level.
-Clubmate Lloyd Jones also featured, while Ryan Fulton played for Scotland in the same competition in Burton.
+2014 – Jordon Ibe bagged a treble as England Under-19’s thumped Montenegro 6-0 in a European Championships qualifier in Walsall, his last goals at this level.
+Clubmate Lloyd Jones debuted at this level, while Ryan Fulton played for Scotland in the same competition in Burton.

 1939 - Future reds boss Don Welsh netted his only international goal while winning his third and final cap in England’s 2-0 friendly win in Romania.